 As India became independent from the clutches of the British imperialism in 1947, several states were formed and some unified.
 The state of Kerala came into existence in 1956 by the unification of the famous three provinces- Malabar, Kochi and Travan core.
 Later on, Kochi was made by merging the towns of Fort Kochi, Ernakulum and Mattancherry and some adjoining villages.
 It was done in 1967.

-What is the history of Chinese Fishing Nets?
+What are Chinese Fishing Nets?

 As you visit Kochi you encounter the famous tradition of the Chinese fishing nets.
 This is an integral part of Kochi tourism.
 Mostly the coastal area between Fort Kochi and Vypeen Island is inhabited by the fishermen community.
 These people have the major occupation of fishing in the shallow waters.
 These inhabitants place the huge nets which are known as Cheenwala on account of their source of initiation from China.
 These fishing nets are supposed to be introduced by the Chinese traders who came to this port city during the reign of Kublai Khan.